jrroosevelt/VS2PCG/Card clarifications A-L.md

 While Hawkeye's **Nest** is one of the Locations named on his card, he has the associated text.

 While a Location is a **Nest**, it still counts as a Location as as being a face-up resource in your resource row, however it can't be used to generate a power symbol anymore.
 If the Location gets KO'd or leaves your side, the **Nest** effect ends.
-If the Location gets turned face down by an effect, put it back into your resource row and the
+If the Location gets turned face down by an effect, put it back into your resource row and the **Nest** effect ends.

+When Hawkeye gets stunned or leaves your side, turn the Location face down and put it into your resource row and the **Nest** effect ends.

+If Hawkeye uses **I Want You On That Roof** while he already has a **Nest**, turn the old **Nest** faced own and put it into your resoruce row and this **Nest**effect ends.

 ^(Source: Rule insert)

 # [Headsman](http://vs.tcgbrowser.com/images/cards/big/HAM-012.jpg)